 Cold birds often sit with their feathers fluffed up to retain body heat, and they don't move around much.
 This behavior also can be a sign of illness.
 So if increasing the temperature of your bird's environment doesn't return it back to its normal behavior fairly quickly, contact your avian veterinarian.

 Make Sure Your Heating Is Safe for Birds

-Unless your home has central heat and air, providing a comfortable temperature for your bird, many times, is easier said than done.
-Building a fire in a fireplace is out -- not only does an open fire pose the risk of burns for a bird out of its cage, the smoke from burning wood is a health hazard to a pet bird in and of itself.
-Birds have extremely sensitive respiratory systems and can be easily overwhelmed by any source of smoke or fumes.
+Unless your home has central heat and air, along with good insulation, providing a comfortable temperature for your pet bird can be easier said than done.
+Building a fire in a fireplace is not a good option.
+Not only does an open fire pose a burn risk for a bird out of its cage, but the smoke from burning wood is also a health hazard.
+Birds have extremely sensitive respiratory systems and can easily develop serious health issues, including sudden death, from any smoke or fumes.

-Don't Forget Humidity!
+Don't Forget About Humidity

 Keeping your bird warm is only half of the equation when it comes to helping your pet make it through the colder months safe and sound.
 Many home heating systems can make the indoor air very dry, robbing a bird of much-needed humidity in its environment.
 Low humidity levels can lead to dry skin, brittle feathers, preening issues, respiratory problems, and more in a bird.